|I. Program Overview

 and will not be retained for future rounds.
 For example, an application for an education and workforce training program submitted in Round 1

 will not be held over and considered in Round 2.
-The applicant will need to reapply in the grant cycle designated to Educated Workforce
+The applicant will need to reapply in the grant cycle designated to Education & Workforce Development

 programs.
-For additional information regarding alignment with First National Bank goal areas, please review the information in Section 2 above,
+For additional information regarding alignment with FNBO goal areas, please review the information in Section 2 above,

 as well as Appendix C.